cheerz/guidelines/code-review-emojis.md

 A little bit of emoji can go a long way when it comes to code reviews and make giving and receiving code review a little bit more enjoyable 😃.

 Using CREG (Code Review Emoji Guide) puts more ownership on the reviewer to give the reviewee added context and clarity to follow up on code review.
+For example:
+* Knowing whether something really requires action (🔧)
+* Highlighting nit-picky comments (⛏)
-For example, knowing whether something really requires action (🔧), highlighting nit-picky comments (⛏), flagging out of scope items for follow-up (📌) and clarifying items that don’t necessarily require action but are worth saying ( 😃, 📝, 🤔 )
+* Flagging out of scope items for follow-up (🕐)
+* Clarifying items that don’t necessarily require action but are worth saying (👍, 📝, 💭)

 ## Emoji Legend